nathankassahun/CS50x-Quicktab/README.md

 #### Dynamic Content Rendering

-- Handlebars.js templates are used to dynamically generate content based on user settings and progress.
+- Handlebars.js templates are used to generate content based on user settings and progress dynamically.
 - Templates are precompiled and stored in the hbs-templates folder for efficient rendering.

 #### Local Storage Management